ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 // userRounds.js

 async fetchAndLoadUserRounds() {
-  // calling getUserRounds() on this.adapter, no chaining of then() is necessary
+  // call getUserRounds() on this.adapter, no chaining of then() is necessary const userRounds = await this.adapter.getUserRounds();
-  // pass userRounds (the JSON object) as an argument to renderUserRounds() const userRounds = await this.adapter.getUserRounds();
+  // pass userRounds (the JSON object) as an argument to renderUserRounds() this.renderUserRounds(userRounds);
-  this.renderUserRounds(userRounds);
 }
 ```